University of Illinois System

 The Diverse Supplier Development Program was developed by the University of Illinois System to utilize our resources to help grow small diverse businesses.

-Participants are strongly encouraged to take advantage of all of the workshops, however the program will allow up to two excused absences from the workshops to receive a certification of completion.
-Participants should contact the Office of Procurement Diversity prior to the workshop if they will be absent for a session.
+Participants are strongly encouraged to take advantage of all of the workshops, however the program will allow up to two excused absences from the workshops to receive a certification of completion and to participate in graduation.
+Participants should contact dsdp@uillinois.edu prior to the workshop if they will be absent for a session.

 No. Only the person selected for the program can attend.

-At this time, all program activities are scheduled to be virtual.
+At this time, all program activities for the cohort are scheduled to be virtual with the possibility of an in-person cohort graduation at the conclusion of the program.
 This is subject to change.

 Yes.
 All participating companies will be matched with a team of student consultants who will complete the project that you commission.
 We ask the participating companies to take weekly calls with the student team for the project duration (15 weeks).